 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our congressional district.

 The Artistic Discovery Contest is open to all high school students in the District.
 The over-all winner of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will also include artwork from other contest winners nation-wide.

-Art works entered in the contest may be up to 28 inches by 28 inches (including the frame) and may be up to 4 inches in depth.
-The art work may weigh up to 15 pounds.
-The artwork may be:
+Art works entered in the contest may be up to 26” x 26” x 4”, including the frame and must be matted.
+The art work may be

 - Paintings - including oil, acrylics, and watercolor

 - Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers

 All entries must be an original in concept, design and execution.